Yakovlev Yak-141: Operational history

 The first landing aboard the Russian aircraft carrier took place on 26 September 1991, using the second (first flying) prototype; the other flying prototype landed aboard an hour later.
 Eight flights from the ship were completed before 5 October, when following a hard landing a fuel tank ruptured, the aircraft catching fire and the pilot ejecting.
 The aircraft was later repaired for display.
 Later in October 1991 the program was suspended due to a lack of funds.

 With the fall of the Soviet Union, Lockheed Aircraft entered a partnership with Yakovlev in 1991 for further development of the aircraft, now officially redesignated Yak-141; the partnership would not be announced by Yakovlev until 6 September 1992 and not confirmed by Lockheed until June 1994.
-The remaining intact protoype was displayed at the Farnborough Airshow in 1992.
+The remaining intact prototype was displayed at the Farnborough Airshow in 1992.
 It was announced that the joint venture would result in the construction of three additional prototypes and an additional static test aircraft, one a two-seat trainer version, and all with an increase in their gross weight, however no additional aircraft were ever built.